givenmnisi6/Car-Evaluation/README.md

 2. Support Vector Machine (SVM)
 3. Random Forest

+## Documentation
+The documentation for this assignment can be found  [here](https://github.com/givenmnisi6/Car-Evaluation/blob/main/Car%20Evaluation/Documentation.pdf)

 ## Google Colab
 This assignment was completed in Google Colab, an online platform for Python programming and Machine Learning.